 The location serves as the parishes non-profit community action agency as well.
 Other resources are offered to help people overcome poverty, and they include CSBG Emergency Rent Grants, medications, and applications for day care of Head Start.
 The homeless may also access security deposit assistance or get to use local Bossier emergency shelters.
 Call 318-747-1045, or read Bossier Office of Community Services.

 Salvation Army Social Services also supports Benton and Bossier County residents.
-The so called Social Service Segment of the Salvation Army is the part that many low income individuals to to.
-The group provides a multitude of assistance programs and services to the low income needy to include free food, new or gently worn clothing, household products including furniture, utility assistance, and limited rent help.
-Dial 318-424-3200.
+The so called Social Service Segment of the Salvation Army is the part that many low income individuals turn to.
+The group provides a multitude of assistance programs and services to the low income and needy.
+The programs may include free food, new or gently worn clothing, household products including furniture, utility assistance, and limited rent help.

 Catholic Charities of Benton and Southwest Louisiana is made up of local churches across a number of parishes.
 The agency can provide mostly referrals, information, and case management.
 However from time to time financial aid may be offered for Bossier Parish families and the poor.
 This can include rent help, utility bill assistance, or vouchers for clothing.
 Other services include free food, Christmas and holiday assistance, and transitional housing units.
 Read more.